AnyChart/docs.anychart.com/Common_Settings/Legend/Standalone_Legend.md

 The {api:anychart.standalones.Legend#items}items(){api} method is used to add items to the legend:

 ```
-// create a standalone legend
+// a function for creating legends
 var legend = anychart.standalones.legend();

 // create an array for storing legend items